 Further considerations for successful localization

 To reap the greatest rewards you should localize before release.
 This is because many people will check out an app or game upon release and never take a second look.
 If you don’t publicize subsequent localizations then they might not have the impact you want.
 This point leads neatly into the importance of advertising and marketing in other markets if you want to get the maximum benefit.

 You should also consider how you are going to cater for queries from new markets and provide updates.
 Localization should be part of your ongoing strategy, so think about establishing long term relationships with your localization partners.

 The best results will always be achieved through a reputable localization company, but in some circumstances a hybrid approach where crowdsourced translators or willing users are overseen by professionals could work.
-There are also content management systems like LocDirect, which help you to create an effective localization pipeline from day one and stay on top of the process all the way through development.
+There are also content management systems like LocDirect or Gridly, which help you to create an effective localization pipeline from day one and stay on top of the process all the way through development.